JoonasTMS86/jassembler/README.md

 <code>jassembler 6502.txt 6502.asm 6502program</code>

-JAssembler is a very early Work-In-Progress project.
-Variables, labels, Assembler directives and other source code features are not available yet.
-I will implement them in later versions of JAssembler.
+JAssembler is a Work-In-Progress project.
 My initial goal was to create a program with which I can assemble some JISA source into JISA binary programs, so that I can use them in my website - it is in my plans to make my own JISA Virtual Machine to my website which executes JISA code.
+Many features, such as expressions, are not supported yet.
+I shall implement missing features in future versions of JAssembler.

 2021 Joonas Lindberg, The Mad Scientist